 The Tower was the last of my sightseeing during my ten days in London.
 For my visit, I got there pretty late in the afternoon, was coming down with a hella cold, and had not dressed properly for how windy and rainy it was!
 So I bucked up as much energy as I could to really enjoy my last London activity before retreating to the warmth of my cozy AirBnB apartment.
 As a die-hard Tudorphile, I could not miss this no matter how quickly my cold was catching up to me!

 Tickets were pricey at 22 pounds.
 Note: this would be included in the London pass if you go that route, which I didn’t because my sightseeing revolved around my work schedule).
 This includes a guided tour guide if you go with the group, but due to my aforementioned freezing sickness, I chose not to wait outside for the guide.
+Also know that the Tower of London gets great reviews from all kinds of travelers, not just history lovers!

 You start out by visiting some of the apartments and rooms that acted as royal residences over the years, then see short exhibits on life in the Tower and the military.